nrwl/nx/docs/node/guides/configuration.md

 ### Generators

-You can configure default generator options in `workspace.json` as well.
-For instance, the following will tell Nx to always pass `--js` when creating new libraries.
+Default generator options are configured in `workspace.json` as well.
+For instance, the following tells Nx to always pass `--js` when creating new libraries.

 ```json
 {